A Guide to Removals Insurance

 How does removals insurance work?

-First you need to sort out exactly what you’re taking with you and how much you want to insure it for.
+First, you need to sort out exactly what you’re taking with you and how much you want to insure it for.
 You should insure normal household goods and personal items for the cost of replacing them and any antiques or works of art for their current market value.
 Any items that are worth over £500 will have to be individually declared.

-Many international removals companies will offer insurance as an add-on but it’s also possible to obtain it from third parties and even to use a broker.
+Many international removals companies will offer insurance as an add-on but it’s also possible to obtain it from third parties and even to use something called a marine insurance broker.
 The cost of insurance depends on the type of items you’re insuring, the particular route they’ll be taking, the mode of transport they’ll be travelling by and whether your items have been professionally or owner packed.

 You supply the insurer with a list of the items you want to insure and their insurance value (itemising any expensive items as requested - usually those with a value exceeding £750).

 To insure an automobile you’ll normally have to provide more detail about the vehicle - age, model etc - so that its second-hand value can be determined.
 If you want to insure the vehicle against all damage (minor scratches etc) you and the insurer will also have to co-sign a certificate of condition.

 Most insurers will exclude certain items – no insurance for foodstuffs, houseplants or very fragile items like stamp collections.
 Most food and plant materials wouldn’t clear customs anyway though and small fragile items are better off in your carry-on or hand luggage.